Gleaming Scales with Lukas Smith

 Distilling Craft: Gleaming Scales by Dalkita Architecture & Construction is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-In this episode, we are talking about load cells.
-Later in the podcast, I bring in Lukas Smith out of Cotton & Reed out of Washington D.C. and we talk about how creating herbal flavors in spirits and cocktails.
+In this episode, we are talking with Lukas Smith out of Cotton & Reed out of Washington D.C. about how to create herbal flavors in spirits and cocktails.
+Later – we talk about load cells.

 Due to the temperature fluctuations that are intrinsic to the distilling measuring volume and using it to make changes can be very difficult.
 One thing that is consistent though is weight or mass and as long as you aren’t moving your distillery around the world weight is just as good as mass.
 Since the weight doesn’t change it becomes much easier to be consistent if everything is measured by weight rather than volume so adding pounds of corn to your gallons of water for mashing becomes adding pounds of corn to pounds of water or your pint of yeast nutrient becomes a pound of nutrient.
 That way you’ll be adding the same amount of everything weather it’s the middle of summer and it is 80 in your distillery or the middle of winter and it’s 60.
 In order to weigh everything out, you’ll need to have your tanks on load cells and then appropriately size scales for your other operations.